shopware/docs/guides/plugins/plugins/framework/data-handling/entities-via-attributes.md

 ## Define the entity

 First, you need to define your entity.
-This is done by creating a new class extending `EntityStruct` and adding the `Entity` attribute to it.
+This is done by creating a new class extending `Entity` and adding the `Entity` attribute to it.
 The attribute requires the `name` parameter, which is the name of the entity.
 The `name` parameter is required and must be unique.

 You have to define a primary key.
 The primary key is defined by adding the `PrimaryKey` attribute to a property.
 In theory, the primary key can be of any type, but it is recommended to use a `UUID`.